Admiralty Islands: Islands

 The larger islands in the center of the group are Manus Island and Los Negros Island.
-The other larger islands are Tong Island, Pak Island, Rambutyo Island, Lou Island, and Baluan Island to the east, Mbuke Island to the south and Bipi Island to the west of Manus Island.
-Other islands that have been noted as significant places in the history of Manus include Ndrova Island, Pitylu Island and Ponam Island.
+The other larger islands are Tong Island, Pak Island, Rambutyo Island and Lou Island to the east, Mbuke Island to the south and Bipi Island to the west of Manus Island.
+Baluan Island, to the south of Manus Island, is the main island of the Pam Islands, where the Baluan-Pam language is spoken.
+Other islands that have been noted as significant places in the history of Manus include Ndrova Island, Pityilu Island and Ponam Island.

 Geography

 The temperature of the Admiralty Islands varies little throughout the year, reaching daily highs of 30–32 C and 20–24 C at night.
 Average annual rainfall is 3382 mm and is somewhat seasonal, with June–August being the wettest months.

 Manus reaches an elevation of 700 m and is volcanic in origin and probably broke through the ocean's surface in the late Miocene, 8–10 million years ago.
 The substrate of the island is either directly volcanic or from uplifted coral limestone.

 The main town in the islands is Lorengau on Manus, connected by road to an airport on nearby Los Negros Island, otherwise transport around the islands is by boat.
 There is little tourism, although the seas are attractive to divers, including Jean-Michel Cousteau who spent time on nearby Wuvulu Island in the 1970s.